HL7/vrdr/input/pagecontent/DeathRecordDataDictionary.md

 </tbody>
 </table>
 ### Coded Content (Demographic)

+These fields are included in the coded demographic content sent by NCHS to VROs (including input, or non-coded, content).
+In total, these are equivalent to the legacy Mortality, Race and Ethnicity (MRE) content.

 *Coded content is used for compositions from NCHS to VRO, and is not included in Jurisdiction or Provider reports